• Skip to primary navigation

 • Non-Dairy Milk - I used unsweetened coconut milk (the kind in the carton).
 Any non dairy or regular milk will work in the same measure.

 • Fresh Cherries - I've used fresh sweet cherries for this cake.
-I have not tried substituting frozen cherries, but I think it would work fine.
+I have not tried substituting frozen cherries, but I think it would work fine, as long as you thaw them and drain off the liquid before adding them to the cake.
 You could also mix in cherry pie filling in a pinch.

 • Sliced Almonds - This is an optional addition to make the top pretty.
 It is not required for the almond flavor.
 If you want to leave them off you could top with a dusting of powdered sugar.